botletics/SIM7000-LTE-Shield/README.md

 - Test and document MDM9206 SDK for standalone SIM7000 operation without external microcontroller

 ### Completed Tasks
 - Added SSL for TCP: opens port 8883 and allows MQTTS over SSL.
 Currently this feature is only for sending data.
-To use the function addRootCA(), set `#define FONA_SSL 1` in Adafruit_FONA.h
+To use the function addRootCA(), set `#define SSL_FONA 1` in Adafruit_FONA.h
 - Added SIM7070G compatibility
 - Added SIM7600 compatibility
 - Tested SIM7000 dedicated MQTT commands and SIM7000_MQTT_Demo.ino with CloudMQTT